• Skip to main content

 Dynamics GP product roadmap and support

-Microsoft Dynamics GP is a widely used and reliable standalone enterprise resource planning (ERP) system designed for small-to-medium-sized businesses.
-Learn more about the roadmap for Dynamics GP and how Microsoft approaches support for this trusted solution.
+Microsoft Dynamics GP has been a widely used and reliable standalone enterprise resource planning (ERP) system designed for small-to-medium-sized businesses for decades.
+However, Microsoft Dynamics GP end of life has been announced.
+Learn more about the roadmap for Dynamics GP, when end of life will be reached, and how the solution will be supported moving forward.

 Dynamics GP roadmap